-The Russian party shall provide funding to ASE for the construction of NPPs.
+The Russian party shall provide funding to ASE for the construction of the NPPs.

 70% of the electricity generated by Units 1 and 2;

-Generated electricity shall be bought by TETAS in accordance with a PPA for 15 years at US $0.1235/kWh (fixed price, no escalation) on weighted average.
+Generated electricity shall be bought by TETAS through a PPA for 15 years at USD $0.1235/kWh (fixed price, no escalation) on weighted average.

-In case of less production than the volume stipulated in the PPA, APC shall fulfill its obligations by providing the lacking volume of electricity.
+In case of less production than the volume stipulated in the PPA, APC shall fulfill its obligations by providing the missing electricity.

 Nuclear fuel shall be sourced from suppliers based on long term agreements entered into between APC and the suppliers.